 Although each technique stresses the grapevines in different ways, both produce small clusters of grapes with thick skins.
 We believe that a balance of the two gives us intensity with both structure and elegance.

-Our organic vineyard practices following the lead of the Beaucastel estate in Chateauneuf du Pape.
+Our estate vineyard has been farmed organically since our inception in 1989, following the model of the Beaucastel estate in Chateauneuf du Pape.
 Like Beaucastel, we use no chemical herbicides, pesticides, or fertilizers in the vineyard.
 Cover crops minimize erosion, host beneficial insects, and return nitrogen to the soil.
 Composting keeps soil fertility up, while compost tea controls mildew in the vineyard and reduces our need for sulfur.
 We have been certified organic since 2003.

 We began farming the vineyard Biodynamically in 2010, and have incorporated a mixed grazing herd of sheep, alpacas and donkeys into the vineyard since 2012.
 Our other Biodynamic practices include our extensive composting program; interplanting fruit trees among the vines; leaving sections of native vegetation and planting insect-friendly flowering plants to attract and support a healthy mix of insects; building owl boxes to control rodent pests naturally; and keeping our own hives of bees.
-We received our Biodynamic® certification in 2017.
+We received our Biodynamic® certification in 2017 and are proud to have become the United States' first Regenerative Organic Certified™ vineyard in 2020.